moooninjune/Cisco-Pkt-Tracer/README.md

 ---

-**Configuring router's interfaces can be done in different ways:**
+### Configuring router's interfaces can be done in different ways:
 - GUI of the router
 - CLI directly on the router
-- Through an end-device using Console Cable connected to the router
+- Through an end-device using **Console Cable** connected to the router

     ```c
-    /* Console port: is the port used to directly access the router
+    // Console port: is the port used to directly access the router,
-    and configure (manage) it, so we have to authenticate the
-    access of this port. */
+    // and configure it to authenticate the access of this port.
     Router(config)# line console 0
     Router(config-line)# password yourpassword
     Router(config-line)# login
     ```
-- Through an end-device using remote access control
+- Through an end-device using **Remote Access Control**
     ```c
-    /* Virtual Teletype (VTY) port: is the port used to remotely access
+    // Virtual Teletype (VTY) port: is the port used to remotely access the router
-    the router and configure (manage) it, so we have to authenticate
-    the access of this port. */
+    // and configure it to authenticate the access of this port.
     Router(config)# line vty 0 4
     Router(config-line)# password yourpassword
     Router(config-line)# login
     ```
     ```c
-    /* to access it, open the command prompt on any
+    // to access it, open the command prompt on any end-device
-    end-device and do the following command */
+    // and do the following command
     telnel ip-address-of-router
     ```
 ---

-**Basic commands line:**
+### Basic commands line:
 1. Configuring a router Host Name:
     ```c
     Router(config)# hostname NES413